SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 - event.type : with the value `start`
 - action.outcome : with the value `success` if the authentication successed or `failure` else

 Other fields are necessary in order to be able to fully describe the authentication.
-These fields are described in the table below
+These fields are described in the table below.
+This list is not exhaustive, do not hesitate to fill in as many fields as possible.

 | Field                       | Description                                                          |
 | --------------------------- | -------------------------------------------------------------------- |